sndnvaps/Phonedata/README.md

 # phonedata port to CSharp

-# It can download from Nuget.com now
+# It can download from Nuget.com use Powershell

 	Install-Package Phonedata -Version 1.1.0